 4. Secure Data in Transit and at Rest

-- Use WPA3 or WPA2-Enterprise for wireless encryption
+- Use WPA3 or WPA2-Enterprise with certificate-based authentication for wireless encryption

 - Ensure captive portals use HTTPS